Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Controller Support - Is there controller support?**
   - No. Due to equipment and platform variations, controllers are unsupported.
 Use Steam Input and this [Unofficial Controller Preset](https://discord.com/channels/1247305852738736219/1247325147950747699/1301652878703726612).

-- **Crashing - How do I troubleshoot game crashes?**
-  - If the troubleshooting steps above are insuffucient, share your crash log (found in `Uranium Fever > [NoDelete] Stock New Vegas > Crash Logs`) in the UF-support-unaltered Discord support channel.
-  - For altered lists, use the modified Uranium Fever support channel.

 - **Crippled - How do I heal crippled limbs?**
   - Visit a doctor.